 If you’re going to run a free ebook promotion, you’ll quickly notice that Amazon won’t let you set your price to zero — which isn’t ideal, considering that they’re the largest retailer by far.
 There is, however, a well-known loophole that will let you make your book available for free.
 Check out the link below to learn the secret.

 Learn more: ”Setting up a free promotion without KDP Select”

 36. Research appropriate promo sites

 There’s no point in discounting your book if nobody knows about the discount.
-Thankfully, many sites like Bookbub and Bargain Booksy are centered around connecting readers with book promos.
-To find the promotion sites that are best suited for your book, start with this directory.
+Thankfully, many sites like Bookbub and Bargain Booksy are centered around connecting readers with promos.
+To find the promotion sites that are best suited for your audience, start with this directory.